NoppalitP/Fault-Detection/sql_etl/README.md

-# SQL ETL Data Export and Rotation Service
+# CSV ETL Data Import and Processing Service

-This optimized version of the data export script provides a robust, production-ready solution for managing TimescaleDB data with automatic export and rotation capabilities.
-The service exports data to SQL format and includes comprehensive file management features.
+This optimized version of the data import script provides a robust, production-ready solution for managing CSV data with automatic import and processing capabilities.
+The service imports data from CSV files to TimescaleDB and includes comprehensive file management features.

 ## Features